boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 Committed Burst Size (CBS) (bytes):
 : Specifies the maximum burst size that can be transmitted at CIR.
-: MUST be greated than zero.
+: MUST be greater than zero.
 : This parameter is mandatory.

 Excess Information Rate (EIR) (Mbps):